 ACRO and its members advocate as the collective voice of the innovative clinical research industry to regulators and policymakers, educating stakeholders and shaping policies that foster efficient, effective and safe conduct of clinical research.
 ACRO and CDISC share many members; these members and the ACRO staff serve on various CDISC steering committees, providing guidance for a variety of projects to further the CDISC mission.

 ARO Council's mission is to build a network of academia nationwide, promoting cooperation, and contributing to the improvement of public health through safer and more effective medical treatment.
 ARO Council was initiated in Japan by Prof. Masanori Fukushima of the Translational Research Informatics Center (TRI), Foundation for Biomedical Research and Innovation.
 The ARO Council has now expanded beyond Japan to Taiwan, Singapore and South Korea.

 The Critical Path Institute (C-Path) is a nonprofit, public-private partnership with the US Food and Drug Administration (FDA) created under the auspices of the FDA's Critical Path Initiative program in 2005.
 C-Path's mission is a catalyst in the development of new approaches to advance medical innovation and regulatory science.

-CDISC and C-Path have a long and successful history of collaborating via the Coalition for Accelerating Standards and Therapies (CFAST) initiative, which has resulted in the development of over 30 Therapeutic Area User Guides.
+CDISC and C-Path have a long and successful history of collaborating via the Coalition for Accelerating Standards and Therapies (CFAST) initiative, which has resulted in the development of numerous Therapeutic Area User Guides.